-Impact of features on out-of-sample mean squared forecast, compared to base model, in percent for a medium-sized dataset including survey indicators and series from restricted data sources.
+not hurt.
+Some indicators, such as the PMI and financial market data are strongly favored by policy makers and we therefore include them in our model.
+We decide to opt for a medium-sized dataset including survey indicators and series from restricted data sources.
 We do not include quarterly data.